PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Gently rising to her feet she walked to the core, close enough to judge where the pips could be.
 Squaring her knuckles with her shoulder, readjusting her footing; channelling body weight, Tom punched a level blow, ripping through the seed chamber.
 Gripping the breach with both hands she tore it wider.

 Pushing a hand in deeply, she felt a pip.
-Pushing further, feeling around blindly, her hand mapped the pip’s orientation.
+Pushing further, feeling around blindly, she mapped the pip’s orientation.
 With a concerted shunt the pip nudged to a better grip.
-Tom curled her hand around the pip’s back easing it out.
+Tom curled her hand around the pip’s back and eased it out.

 Once she had freed one, another two became accessible: she worked these out.
 Although large, Tom could fit all three in her pockets.